ArthurFloyd/Brain-games/README.md

 brain-prime
 ```
 **rules game:**

->Answer "yes" if given number is prime.
-Otherwise answer "no"
+*Answer "yes" if given number is prime.
+Otherwise answer "no".*

-**Asciinema link brain-prime:**
+Asciinema link brain-prime:
 (https://asciinema.org/a/596336)